jnwatson/py-lmdb/docs/index.rst

     * Reader/writer transactions: readers don't block writers and writers don't block readers.
 Each environment supports one concurrent write transaction.
     * Read transactions are extremely cheap: under 400 nanoseconds on CPython.
-    * The database may be opened by multiple processes on the same host, making it ideal for working around Python's GIL.
+    * Environments may be opened by multiple processes on the same host, making it ideal for working around Python's GIL.
     * Multiple sub-databases may be created, with transactions covering all sub-databases.